NHS Pay Calculator | 2026/27 Edition

 Band 8a - Modern Matrons, Service Managers & Consultant Practitioners

-This is where London weighting makes a real difference – Inner London’s £2,162 annual supplement adds about £108 monthly to take home after higher rate tax.
+This is where London weighting makes a real difference – Inner London HCAS is capped at its maximum of £8,172 year for Band 8a and above — adding approximately £387 monthly to take home after higher rate tax (40%).

 Band 8b - Senior Service Managers & Associate Directors